 Essential Muay Thai Equipment

 Muay Thai/Boxing Gloves

-Boxing gloves are essential as they protect the hands and wrist when your throwing punches, check out my recommended Muay Thai gloves here which includes a sizing guide so you can get the correct size right for your body type.
+Boxing gloves are essential as they protect the hands and wrist when your throwing punches.
+I recommend going with the Fairtex Muay Thai Gloves (which you can see here on Amazon).

-I recommended buying Muay Thai gloves when starting as they better than pure boxing gloves as they allow you to open your hands more and get a better grip whenever catching kicks, or during the clinch.
+The reason I recommended buying Muay Thai gloves when starting is they are better than pure boxing gloves as they allow you to open your hands more and get a better grip whenever catching kicks, or during the clinch.
 See my comparison between the two glove types here.